thepoly/docs/Style Guide.md

 > Right: The City of Troy has cracked down on illegal drug use.

 #### lyrics
+Separate lines by a " / " construction, e.g., *"Keep a gold chain on my neck / Fly as a jet, boy, better treat me with respect."* Note capitalization and punctuation.

 # M
 #### Mail Services
+Currently in Commons Dining Hall, the RPI mailroom will be moved to the bookstore.

 #### majors
 Do not capitalize the names of majors, unless it is a title specific to an RPI program, e.g., *Science, Technology, and Society* vs. *computer science*, *civil engineering*, or *geology*.